-As mentioned in the previous section, the CMOR tables of projects that use cmor\strict: false will be extended with custom CMOR tables.
-By default, these are loaded from esmvalcore/cmor/tables/custom.
-However, by using the special project custom in the config-developer.yml file with the option cmor\path, a custom location for these custom CMOR tables can be specified:
+As mentioned in the previous section, the CMOR tables of projects that use cmor_strict: false will be extended with custom CMOR tables.
+For derived variables (the ones with derive: true in the recipe), the custom CMOR tables will always be considered.
+By default, these custom tables are loaded from esmvalcore/cmor/tables/custom.
+However, by using the special project custom in the config-developer.yml file with the option cmor_path, a custom location for these custom CMOR tables can be specified.
+In this case, the default custom tables are extended with those entries from the custom location (in case of duplication, the custom location tables take precedence).